games4bucks/AAPlugScript/Rtd_PlugScript/README.md

 AK47 QB Inventory (optional)

-IF YOU ARE USING QB-INVENTORY THEN MAKE SURE IT UNCOMMENT IN FX MANIFEST WHAT EVER INVENTORY YOU ARE USING MAKE SURE YOU UNCOMMENT AND OPT OUT WHAT YOUR NOT

 🖥️ Commands

 Press E near a drug plug to make a purchase (default keybinding).

 The cooldown system prevents spamming purchases.

-🔗 Download & Support

-📥 GitHub: Repository Link 💬 Need Help?
-Join our Discord

-🚀 Enjoy & happy dealing! 😎